Shynixn/MCCoroutine/docs/wiki/docs/gettingstarted.md

 <dependency>
     <groupId>com.github.shynixn.mccoroutine</groupId>
     <artifactId>mccoroutine-bukkit-api</artifactId>
-    <version>1.5.0</version>
+    <version>1.6.0</version>
     <scope>compile</scope>
 </dependency>
 <dependency>
     <groupId>com.github.shynixn.mccoroutine</groupId>
     <artifactId>mccoroutine-bukkit-core</artifactId>
-    <version>1.5.0</version>
+    <version>1.6.0</version>
     <scope>compile</scope>
 </dependency>
 ```

 ### 2. Add the official Kotlin Coroutines libraries

-MCCoroutine builds against Kotlin 1.3.x but does not ship the Kotlin Runtime or Kotlin Coroutines Runtime.
+MCCoroutine builds against Kotlin 1.5.x but does not ship the Kotlin Runtime or Kotlin Coroutines Runtime.
 This means
-you are free to choose any ship your Kotlin Runtime as you like as long it is >= 1.3.0.
+you can choose any Kotlin Runtime version as you like as long it is >= 1.3.0.

 Replace 1.x.x with the actual versions.